-Dragana is a highly experienced Physiotherapist with more than 28 years experience treating patients using physiotherapy.
+Dragana is a highly experienced Physiotherapist with 30 years experience treating patients using physiotherapy.
 She specialises in treating different musculoskeletal disorders that affect the back, neck, upper and lower limbs, sports injuries and neurological deficits.

 Dragana took up Pilates and completed courses in Clinical Pilates and Polestar Pilates to complement her physiotherapy training.
 She is able to adapt Pilates exercises for her therapy programme, especially for patients with back and neck issues.

 She has found Pilates instrumental in speeding up a patient's recovery period.
 It also gives long term benefits including strength and flexibility, good balance, alignment, body awareness with motor control and helps reduce pains and improves a person's quality of daily and sports activities.